jtitensky/the-ultimate-final-project/README.md

-5-24 J: fixed stuff in evaluate for hopefully the last time 5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-26 J: fixed graph input problem and did more matrix functions
+5-24 J: fixed stuff in evaluate for hopefully the last time 5-25 J: made differentiate be for nth derivatives, and started matrix functions 5-26 J: fixed graph input problem and did more matrix functions 5-28 J: made small numbers not break evaluate when their in scientific notation

 Project Plan